How Exams Work

 Prior to taking an exam, exam takers should make sure they have the Exam4 software package for the current exam season.
 This can be checked by opening Exam4 and verifying the version dates.

 Exam takers should ensure their laptop is ready to go and fully charged.
-Bring the power adapter for your laptop.
+Have your power adapter for your laptop handy.

 Arrival For Exams